Book Logo Language & Literacy icon.

 4

-Over time, work on adding pictures for more and more letters.
-Read your alphabet book together when it's complete!
+Over time, complete a picture for each letter.
+Read your alphabet book together once it’s complete!

 Mother and child play together (animated).